 The Nominating & Governance Committee will consider Trustee nominees recommended by shareholders.
 Shareholders who wish to recommend a nominee for the Nominating & Governance Committee's consideration may do so by submitting the individual's name and qualifications to the Nominating & Governance Committee, Universal Health Realty Income Trust, c/o Secretary, Universal Corporate Center, 367 South Gulph Road, King of Prussia, PA 19406.
-Recommendations must be received by the Nominating & Governance Committee no later than the date by which shareholder proposals for presentation at the next annual meeting must be received.
+Recommendations must be received by the Nominating & Governance Committee no later than the date by which shareholder proposals for presentation at the next annual meeting must be received, as disclosed in this Proxy Statement.
 Recommended nominees will only be considered if there is a vacancy or if the Board of Trustees decides to increase the number of Trustees.

 The Nominating & Governance Committee identifies and evaluates recommended nominees by considering, among other factors, the following minimum qualifications: the individual's integrity, experience, education, expertise, independence and any other factors that the Board of Trustees and the Nominating & Governance Committee deem would enhance the effectiveness of the Board of Trustees and our governance.
-We do not have a formal policy with regard to the consideration of diversity in identifying director nominees.
+We do not have a formal policy with regard to the consideration of diversity in identifying trustee nominees.
 However, the Trustees believe that it is essential that its members represent diverse viewpoints, with a broad array of experiences, professions, skills, geographic representation and backgrounds that, when considered as a group, provide a sufficient mix of perspectives to all the Trustees to best fulfill their responsibilities to the long-term interest of our shareholders.
 The Nominating & Governance Committee will evaluate a nominee on the same basis if the individual is recommended by a shareholder.
 The Nominating & Governance Committee does not currently pay a fee to a third party to identify or evaluate nominees, but may consider from time to time engaging a search firm to identify trustee candidates.

 Audit Committee.
-The Audit Committee met twelve times in 2013.
-Members of this Committee during 2013 were James E. Dalton, Jr., Audit Committee Chairman, Elliot J. Sussman, M.D., Randall C. Stein (through his resignation date of October 2, 2013) and Miles L. Berger, on a temporary basis, as of the resignation of Randall C. Stein.
-Robert F. McCadden was elected to the Board of Trustees and appointed to the Audit Committee in December, 2013.
+The Audit Committee met eleven times in 2016.
+Members of this Committee are James E. Dalton, Jr., who serves as the Audit Committee Chairman, Elliot J. Sussman, M.D. and Robert F. McCadden.